Old Road along Loch Striven

 Back to Search

 The path is not always clear and at some points can be overgrown with bracken, so careful navigation is required to avoid getting lost.
+Our surveyor recommends the earlier part of the year as a good time to do this walk as the bracken will have died back.

 Explore Cowal walked this old route south to north and back again in February 2015, then helpfully blogged about the experience - it's a great read with an interactive map and loads of photos.